TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Software description

 The \StDecAgent{} has one basic operation \textit{select\_task()} for selecting a \StTask{} for execution.
 To make this decision, it receives the list of jobs, the current time, and the output of the \StEvalFunction{} from the previous decision.
 The job list contains tasks already submitted but not completed (the 'jobs' list of the \StScenario{}).
 The list may contain more \StTasks{} than the \StDecAgent{} can process.
 If this is the case, it is at the \StDecAgent{}'s discretion to limit the number of \StTasks{} to be considered.
 The functionality of the agents can be extended using \StAgentPlugins{}.
+In one benchmark, you can execute different Decision Agents at once for comparison.